A New England and Eastern Canada Edible and Medicinal Mushroom Resource

 Collecting, Photographing and

 The Chanterelle is found and enjoyed by people all over the world.
 It has many names, pfifferling, girolle, gallinacci, but fortunately, in this country, it goes by the name chanterelle or occasionally by golden chanterelle.
 It is fairly common and easy to spot and grows in great profusion some years.
-It is one of just a few mushrooms that is the same color over the entire fruit body.
-It is very beautiful and has great taste and aroma not to mention great eye appeal on a plate.
-It is certainly one of my favorites.
+Recent molecular evidence reveals that Cantharellus cibarius is a European species.
+Chanterelles are a complex of very closely related edible species that will eventually be assigned new species names.
+Morphological (physical) among these species differences are very subtle.
+Chanterelles are very beautiful and have great taste and aroma not to mention great eye appeal on a plate.
+Chanterelles are certainly one of my favorites.

 Cap (pileus) 3/4 - 5 inches wide convex at first with inrolled margin (edges) often becoming funnel shaped with a wavy margin.
 It can be quite irregularly shaped.
 The color ranges from egg yolk yellow to yellow orange and rarely has pink tones.
 The pink/peach chanterelle is called Cantharellus persicinus by some mycologists.
 Older specimens are more likely to be more orange especially after being rained on a few times.
 Specimens that receive a lot of sun can bleach out toward a whitish color and have a slightly leathery appearance.
 Since they can persist for 2 or 3 weeks algae may grow on top giving it some greenish tones.
 This is fairly common in wet mossy areas with shade.